Wife of Pakistan's jailed ex-PM Nawaz Sharif dies in London

 Kulsoom Sharif was briefly a member of parliament after she won her husband’s former seat in a by-election after the Supreme Court disqualified him.

-Three-time-premier Nawaz Sharif, who was removed from office in each of his elected terms, has maintained that his ouster in July 2017 and subsequent conviction were part of a plot against him by the powerful military and the judiciary.
+Three-time-premier Nawaz Sharif, who was removed from office in each of his elected terms, has maintained that his most recent ouster in July 2017 and subsequent conviction were part of a plot against him by the powerful military and the judiciary.

 The army has repeatedly denied any interference in politics, while the courts insist justice is carried out impartially.